Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Marzanna could feel the temperature in the room drop as the old matron’s controlled, commanding voice greeted them.
 “What is the meaning of this intrusion?
 How dare you interrupt our meeting.”

-Marzanna’s muscles tensed as she, Klara, Lucija, and Svetlana instinctively took cover behind the pillars lining the room’s perimeter.
+Her muscles tensed as her team took cover behind the pillars lining the room’s perimeter.
 From her position, Klara’s voice rang out, sharp and angry.
 “You call this a meeting, you psycho bitch?”

 “We’re here to end your reign, Tatyana,” Klara shouted.
 “This is your final warning.
 Drop your weapons.
 The coup is over.”